marcingolenia/mcode/src/pages/blog/2020-04-20-fsharp_cool.md

               { Number = 11; Description = "My pc doesn't work"; Contact = email |> Contact.EmailAddressOnly };
               { Number = 12; Description = "My pc doesn't work"; Contact = (email, telephone) |> EmailAddressAndTelephoneNumber }]
 ```
 We can still do better.
-Now we can put any string into the email address or telephone to constrain this we can add smart constructors to our types - it is easy to do, you can read more about them in [3].
+Now we can put any string into the email address or telephone to constrain this we can add smart constructors to our types - it is easy to do, you can read more about them in [2].
 Usually, in OO no one creates a special value type for such small things.
 I think that this results from the convention of having one structure, one class in one file and of course the complexity - in F# new type usually takes one line.
 You can't be so concise in OO language.

-Finally let me show you a famous sample in functional world - deck of cards.
+Finally, let me show you a famous sample in the functional world - a deck of cards.

 ```fsharp
 type Suit = | Spades | Clubs | Diamonds | Hearts // Union type is choice - pick one